colindean/iperf-jperf/README.txt

 	- Don't forget to set execution permissions on the jperf.sh script (execute 'chmod u+x jperf.sh')
 	- run the following script : jperf.sh

+* To use the OS X app, simply open the DMG file and copy jperf.app to Applications.
+  If when run, jperf complains about not having iperf installed and you're sure that it is installed, you may need to add the location of iperf to your global PATH variable.
+Execute this in the Terminal and reboot:

+  > echo "setenv PATH /usr/bin:/bin:/usr/sbin:/sbin:$(dirname `which iperf`)" | sudo tee /etc/launchd.conf

 ********************************************
 *        COMPILATION INSTRUCTIONS          *